Nilanjana Sengupta

 Nilanjanaa Sengupta (née Sharma) is an actress.
 She played the role of Mona Joshi, in the show Hip Hip Hooray.
-Her debut movie was director Subrata Sen's Swapner Feriwala.
+Her debut movie was director Swapan Saha's film Agni.
 She is a graduate of English literature.
 She produced the television serial Tomay Amay Mile.

 She is the daughter of Anjana Bhowmik.
 Her younger sister Chandana Sharma is also an actress.
 She is married to Bengali actor Jisshu Sengupta and has two daughters named Sara Sengupta and Zara Sengupta.